ChaituKNag/franklin-hackathon/README.md

 ````
 $ gulp js
 ````
 Gulp will be automatically watching for any changes to LESS and JavaScript assets, any changes to a LESS or JavaScript file will trigger their corresponding build process then reload the application in your browser.
+You may wish to send the external browsersync URL to your team mates so that they can watch the application development in real time.

 ## Support